taco-ops/taco-ops/README.md

 ## Skills 🛠️

-- **Programming 💻:** JavaScript, Python, and Go are at the core of my development toolkit.
+- **Programming 💻:** Bash, Python, and Go are at the core of my development toolkit.
 - **DevOps Tools ⚙️:** Expertise with Docker, Kubernetes, and CI/CD pipelines.
-- **Cloud Platforms ☁️:** Proficient in AWS, Azure, and Google Cloud.
+- **Cloud Platforms ☁️:** Proficient in AWS and Google Cloud.
 - **Systems & Automation 🤖:** Deep knowledge in building and maintaining scalable, automated systems.

-## Projects I Love ❤️

-- **Taco-Ops 🌮:** A fun and innovative project that marries the art of taco making with efficient operations.
-Taco-Ops is all about automating workflows in a playful yet effective way.

 ## Get in Touch 📬